Lipper167/Project/README.md

 To run the code you need to have the USDA API which you can get from https://fdc.nal.usda.gov/api-key-signup .We hope you like it

+made by Priyanshi Chaudhury, Rachit Singh and Anya Ghosh of 12 grade from GD Goenka Public Scool Dwarka.